 Analysis of Latin American cultural history of the 19th and 20th centuries.
 Study of interdisciplinary cultural texts — maps, films, journalism, popular magazines and music — that represent relevant moments in or challenges to the consolidation of political and cultural identities.
 Particular attention paid to the figures and voices of criollos, indios, negros and sexual minorities.
 Taught in Spanish.
 Prerequisite, 200, 201 or consent of instructor.

 Intensive study of the artistic production of Spain, as reflected in the most significant expressions of architecture, painting and sculpture, along with the cultural and historical context in which these works were created.
 To be included, among others: Moorish, Romanesque, Gothic, Renaissance, Baroque, Neoclassic and Modernist styles (in architecture); El Greco, Velázquez, Zurbarán, Ribera, Murillo, Goya, Sorolla, Picasso and Dalí (in painting); and Vasco de la Zarza, Bigarny, Diego de Siloé, Juni, Montanás, Cano, Mena, Berruguete (in sculpture).
 Prerequisite, 200, 201 or consent of instructor.
-Taught in Spanish.
+Taught in English (Spring 2015).
 (Same as Art History 257.)
+Medina, J.

 259S Second/Foreign Language Development and Learning Strategies.